 - Small, efficient, and easy to navigate

 Distance aside, Dulles is a great airport in every other regard.
-Even though it’s enormous and the post-security shuttles can be a little confusing for first-timers, getting from the check-in counter to your gate is surprisingly efficient.
+Even though IAD is enormous and the post-security shuttles can be a little confusing for first-timers, getting from the check-in counter to your gate is surprisingly efficient.
 Clearing both security and customs is pretty quick, especially since IAD has all of the expedited customs programs Global Entry, CLEAR, and Mobile Passport.

 The best way to get to and from BWI is by train.
-From Union Station, travelers can take a 20-30 minute Amtrak train for $16+ or a 35 minute MARC train for $7 (one way).
-These operate between 3:30am and 12:30am.
+From Union Station, travelers can take a 20-30 minute Amtrak train for $16+ or a 35-minute MARC train for $7 (one way).
+These operate between 3:30 a.m. and 12:30 a.m.
 The same goes for getting into downtown Baltimore: take a MARC or Amtrak train.

-Happily, BWI has recently embarked on a $100 million expansion project aimed at providing new services and dining options, better security, and more efficient mobility through terminals — the airport has already seen big improvements.
+Happily, BWI has recently embarked on a $100 million expansion project aimed at providing new services and dining options, better security, and more efficient mobility through terminals.
+The airport has already seen big improvements.
 From a gym in the D/E terminal to less congested security lines, BWI is catching up to the standards of its Virginian neighbors.

 Although technically an international airport, most of BWI’s routes are domestic.
 Only eight international destinations are serviced by nonstop flights.

 But what it lacks in options, BWI makes up for in affordability.
-Flights from BWI are often cheaper than Reagan or Dulles, with, budget friendly, Southwest Airlines operating the largest number of flights to and from BWI.
+Flights from BWI are often cheaper than Reagan or Dulles with budget-friendly Southwest Airlines operating the largest number of flights to and from BWI.
 Two other budget airlines, Spirit and Iceland’s WOW Air, also have direct flights, while larger airlines like United, American, and Delta run good deals on their fares as well.